 Getting started with the Connector Builder can be quite a daunting task; however, we will clarify some of the concepts of the Information tab to help with some of the questions you may have throughout the process.

 Let's begin with the very first part of our Information tab, we will call it the connector basic information.
 Here is a screenshot of what it looks like:

 From the top to the bottom, we will explore each and every field on this screen.
 The first two fields on the top Connector Name and Connector Key are highly related to each other, therefore, it is important that we name the connector properly and ensure that it does not match the name or connector key of any other connector in the Connectors Catalog.
 That being said, our first step will be to enter the name of your new connector, and you will notice that the Connector Key will be automatically generated based on the name given to the connector.
 Here is an example:

-Next is the Description portion of the connector, we believe this is pretty self-explanatory, however, one of the tips we will give is that you provide a concise and yet a clear description of your connector's purpose (for example, "this connector makes magic happen"):
+Next is the Description portion of the connector, we believe this is pretty self-explanatory, however, one of the tips we will give is that you provide a concise, clear description of your connector's purpose (for example, "this connector makes magic happen"):

 The next portion is the select the application program interface (API) setup.
 You should notice that you have 3 options at the present time: REST API, SOAP API, and finally, Database.
 Select the appropriate option based on your API structure: